This text is translated into Russian by google automatic human level neural machine.

 The zoo opened in Vladivostok in 2007 and has become one of the main “viewing platforms” of the regional capital.
 450 different animals live there - from the rarest species of predators (Far Eastern leopard, Amur tiger, bears, and wolves) to artiodactyls, meerkats and porcupines.
 Prior to the aggravation of the epidemiological situation, hundreds of people came to admire the animals every day.
 However, the territory is currently closed to visitors due to the current regime of self-isolation.

-Thus, the zoo was in a difficult situation.
-Money from the sale of entrance tickets went including food and animal welfare.
-Many residents of Vladivostok, companies and organizations, including Rosneft, responded to a request for help.
-The oil company provided the necessary amount of fuel for space heating.
+Thus, the zoo found itself in a difficult situation.
+The money from the sale of entrance tickets went to food and animals.
+Many residents of Vladivostok, companies and organizations, including Rosneft, responded to the request for help.
+The oil company provided the required amount of fuel to heat the premises.

 “The terrarium needs year-round heating, so we always need diesel fuel.
 We placed a request for help on our social networks: the zoo lives on funds from the sale of entrance tickets, and now, during the period of self-isolation, there are no visitors.
 Rosneft responded, and today they delivered fuel to us, ”said Sergey Asnovin, director of the zoo.